BronyaCat/Many-Shot-Generator/README.md

 2. Direct answers to dangerous questions.
 3. Direct answers to counter-intuitive questions.

-If an uncensored large language model is used, theoretically you will obtain ideal faux dialogue between humans and AI assistants.
-In particular, these answers will not receive any effective response in large models under strict regulation due to safety considerations.
+If an uncensored LLM is used, theoretically you will obtain ideal faux dialogue between humans and AI assistants.
+On the contrary, these answers will not receive any effective response in large models under strict regulation due to safety considerations.

 ### If You Want to Skip the Generation Step, Simply Use the Q&A Directly from the Dataset.